 - It’s a fantastic low-impact aerobic exercise that boosts your heart rate without putting as much pressure on your joints as running does.

-- Riding at a moderate to fast pace torches tons of calories.
+- Riding at a moderate to fast pace torches tons of calories to help lose weight.

 - Cycling is a social sport.
 You can make friends, ride with a group, and lose weight simultaneously.